 H-jj Identify Additional Housing Opportunity Sites.
 In an effort to improve housing mobility and provide housing opportunities distributed throughout Tiburon, the Town will identify and rezone, as necessary, additional housing opportunity sites for lower-income households outside the Downtown.
-In compliance with the No Net Loss Law and Government Code 65863, the Town will identify new housing opportunity sites as development occurs in order to ensure the remaining sites are sufficient to accommodate the remaining RHNA at all income levels.
-In addition, the Town will consider rezoning other parcels appropriate for lower income housing, particularly those outside the Downtown area such as Potential sites include, but are not limited to, the Cove Shopping Center and the Tiburon Baptist Church site, if the property owners indicate interest in redeveloping or adding housing to their sites.
+Potential sites include, but are not limited to, the Cove Shopping Center and the Tiburon Baptist Church site if the property owners indicate interest in redeveloping or adding housing to their sites.
 In compliance with the No Net Loss Law and Government Code 65863, the Town will identify new housing opportunity sites as development occurs in order to ensure the remaining sites are sufficient to accommodate the remaining RHNA at all income levels.